 Free access to the labor market

-Two-year validity and indefinite renewal
+Validity of two years and indefinite renewal

 The special category will be valid for two years and may be renewed for equal periods indefinitely, as long as there is no higher regulation stating otherwise.

-An asylum system under extreme pressure
+A system of asylum under extreme pressure

 Between 2014 and April 2025, Nicaraguans submitted 195,512 asylum applications, and only 5% received a resolution.

-In that same period, Costa Rica received 10,895 applications from Venezuelans, 7,292 from Cubans, and 4,685 from Colombians.
+During that same period, Costa Rica received 10,895 applications from Venezuelans, 7,292 from Cubans, and 4,685 from Colombians.

 Diplomatic break with Cuba, but humanitarian opening